mwilliamson/node-license-sniffer/README.md

   Useful if generating license information for inclusion in JavaScript files.
 * `--recurse` -- find the license for the specified package, and its dependencies.
 * `--body` -- include the body of each license where possible.
+* `--no-generate-body` -- by default, `--body` generates the body of known licenses if the license body is not included in the package.
+  Use this option to only include license bodies if they're explicitly included in the package.

 ## Examples